Business

 “It’s the number one thing people ask for,” Smith said during the meeting.

-When will The Fresh Market open in Northland?
+When will Fresh Market of Northtown open?

 The grocery store, expected to open in 2027, will feature a meat and seafood counter, deli, bakery, floral department, liquor store, quick-service food options and a restaurant or café.
 The site will also have more than 250 parking spaces and a sleek, modern look, according to Paul Guastello Jr., a local developer working on the project.